anand8071/Project-Demand-and-Forecasting/README.md

-The project work would be accepted and deemed completed upon meeting the following criteria: o	All possible models with different algorithms should be evaluated o	90-95% accuracy alongside a least error should be attained o	The models should be deployment ready and should be easily understood by non-technical/business teams
+The project work would be accepted and deemed completed upon meeting the following criteria: o	All possible models with different algorithms should be evaluated o	90-95% accuracy alongside a least error should be attained o	The models should be deployment ready and should be easily understood by non-technical/business teams.